helidon-io/helidon/integrations/oci/tls-certificates/README.md

             cert-ocid: ${SERVER_CERT_OCID}
 ```

+The manager first requests the `CURRENT` bundle as `CERTIFICATE_CONTENT_PUBLIC_ONLY` to check its version.
+When it needs
-The manager requests the `CURRENT` bundle as `CERTIFICATE_CONTENT_WITH_PRIVATE_KEY`.
-It verifies that the returned
+to build or rebuild the TLS material, it requests the same bundle as `CERTIFICATE_CONTENT_WITH_PRIVATE_KEY`.
+It verifies
-private key matches the leaf certificate before installing the identity.
-Both RSA and EC PKCS#8 keys are supported,
+that the returned private key matches the leaf certificate before installing the identity.
+Both RSA and EC PKCS#8 keys
-including passphrase-protected keys; an OCI-provided passphrase is used only while decoding that bundle.
+are supported, including passphrase-protected keys; an OCI-provided passphrase is used only while decoding that bundle.

 By default, polling does not reload TLS when both the certificate version and CA certificate are unchanged.
 A newer
 identity version or independently rotated CA is installed as one complete TLS update.
 If download, parsing, validation,